 How We Choose the Best Canister Vacuum

-- Size and Reach: One of the biggest advantages to using a canister vacuum is that long hose and cord, which allow you to reach anywhere, even in large spaces.
+- Size and Reach: One of the biggest advantages of using a canister vacuum is the long hose and cord, which allow you to reach anywhere, even in large spaces.
 So we take into account cord length, how easily the vacuum can dive under furniture, how easy the head is to steer, and similar features.
 Extra capabilities, like automatic cord rewind options, are also welcome.

-- Filtration: Filtration refers to how well the vacuum cleaner to remove dust and keep it inside the vac.
-We look for good sealing, multi-stage filtration, and high-quality features like HEPA (high-efficiency particulate air) filters that excel at trapping dust, pollen, and other small particles.
-Canister vacuums are particularly good that this, so we look for the best.
+- Filtration: Filtration refers to how well the vacuum cleaner removes dust and keeps it inside the vac.
+We look for good sealing, a multi-stage filtration system, and high-quality features like HEPA (high-efficiency particulate air) filters that excel at trapping dust, pollen, and other small particles.
+Canister vacuums are particularly good than this, so we look for the best.

 - Multi-Floor Settings: Canister vacuum cleaners have a lot of power, but they also need to adjust for different kinds of floors.
-We look for speed settings or automatic brush roll adjustments that can handle the transition from hard floors to carpet when necessary, without wasting power or suction.
+We look for speed settings or automatic brush roll adjustments that can handle the transition from hard floors to the carpet when necessary, without wasting power or suction.
 Because canister vacuums tend to be used for larger cleaning projects, these types of multi-floor settings tend to get a lot of use.
 To clean carpets, check our best carpet cleaner options.

 Read More: Best Vacuum Cleaner for Carpets